 Turn off the "stage lights," and all this goes away.
 This is why primary insomniacs have little to no trouble sleeping away from their bed.

 Fortunately, psychophysiological insomnia is curable.
 Cognitive-behavioral therapy (CBT) is an effective treatment for psychophysiological insomnia.
 Initially developed to treat depression, CBT has been adapted to help people change habits and thinking patterns related to sleep, which is the driving force of psychophysiological insomnia.

 For years, CBT for insomnia (CBT-i) has been the gold standard for treating insomnia and has been proven to work in numerous clinical trials.
 It empowers people to identify and change unhelpful thinking and habits.
 It reframes their perception of sleep, reduces the time they spend fretting about sleep, interrupts the iterative sleep obsession sequence, and gradually breaks the insomnia cycle.

 1. What is the definition of psychophysiological insomnia?

-Psychophysiological insomnia is a form of primary insomnia resulting from constantly worrying about sleep.
-In other words, a dysfunctional thinking pattern leads to difficulty sleeping.
+Psychophysiological insomnia is a form of primary insomnia resulting from disruptive worrying about sleep.
+In other words, the dysfunctional thinking pattern leads to the insomnia.